 Even though the findings are currently inconclusive, they synchronize with what we already know about the importance of exercise, proper sleep, and a healthy diet, broadening those benefits into the department of potentially preventing Alzheimer’s.
 It also paves the way for other possible treatment options, such as inflammatory reduction medications and vaccines.

-If you have a loved one with Alzheimer’s in the Lakes Region or central New Hampshire, contact Live Free Home Health Care for our specialized New Hampshire Alzheimer’s care at home.
+If you have a loved one with Alzheimer’s in the Lakes Region or central New Hampshire, contact Live Free Home Health Care for our specialized dementia care in Concord and the surrounding areas.
 Our caregivers are trained in the art of thoughtful Alzheimer’s caregiving by New Hampshire Certified Dementia Practitioners.